iotaledger/integration-services/api/USAGE.md

 ### 2. Authenticate at the api

-For several endpoints it is needed to be authenticated by using the public/private key pair which is generated when creating an identity.
-Endpoints which need an authenticated client are as following:
+For accessing the service at several endpoints an identity needs to be authenticated by using the public/private key pair which is generated when creating an identity.
+Endpoints which need client authentication are as following:

 - get('/users/search')
 - put('/users/user')